sakurassweets/sakurassweets-backend/README.md

 **Redis variables:**

 - `REDIS_HOST`: Means first part of redis address.
 For local development set it to `"127.0.0.1"`.
+For local Docker deployment: Set it to `redis`.
 - `REDIS_PORT`: Default is `"6379"`, set it or another, it's up to you.
 - `REDIS_DB`: Redis DB number.
 Set only allowed DB number.
 If DB number 1 is used, better to set it to 2, however setting it as DB 1 still allowed.
 Same, up to you. **DB number 0 is allowed**.

 **Celery variables:**

 - `CELERY_BROKER`: Celery message broker url.
 If you use Redis and deploy project locally use default: `"redis://127.0.0.1:6379/0"`.
 Instead of 0 can be another DB number.
+For local Docker deployment: Set it to `"redis://redis:6379/0"`.
 - `CELERY_RESULTS`: Celery results broker url.
 Same as `CELERY_BROKER` set default value if deploy locally: `"redis://127.0.0.1:6379/0"`.
+For local Docker deployment: Set it to `"redis://redis:6379/0"`.

 **Gunicorn variables:**
 Note: Set it only if you actually use gunicorn.
 Currently gunicorn is hard to use on Windows or even unavailable.
 If you want to use gunicorn it should be linux or Docker container.